maxchehab/phelia/README.md

 # How this works

 Phelia transforms React components into Slack messages by use of a custom [React reconciler](https://github.com/maxchehab/phelia/blob/master/src/core/reconciler.ts).
-Components, with their internal state and props, are serialized into a [custom storage](#custom-storage).
+Components (with their internal state and props) are serialized into a [custom storage](#custom-storage).
 When a user interacts with a posted message Phelia retrieves the component, re-hydrates it's state and props, and performs any actions which may result in a new state.

 # Documentation